ChicoState/ux-dawdle/phaseIII/README.md

   3. No experience
   4. 6 Years of experience with LMMS, FL Studio
   5. 2 years of experience with Garage Band, various others

-General Feedback
+  6. 13 years experience with FL Studio, Ableton
+  7. About a week's worth of experience with FL Studio General Feedback
   - Needs more visual feedback
   - Needs better call to action.
 Eyes not drawn to features
-  - Needs visual feedback on which feature currently in use
+  - Needs visual feedback on which feature currently in use Task 1

-Task 1
-  - Success: 4/5
+  - Success: 6/7
-  - Difficulty: 3.6 +- 1.3
+  - Difficulty: 3.9 +- 0.5
   - Difficult to find the save option located in the file menu.
 File menu isn't easily recognized as a menu.
 Appears to be a logo.
 Task 2
-  - Success: 5/5
+  - Success: 7/7
-  - Difficulty: 4.0 +- 0.8
+  - Difficulty: 4.0 +- 0.4
   - Unclear how modifying the special effects are interacting with other features in the app.
 Needs better user feedback.
 Slider only represents 0 or 100 but nothing inbetween.
+Some users found the slider menu intrusive and wished for it to be adjustable so other things could be displayed on the screen simultaneously
 Task 3
-  - Success: 5/5
+  - Success: 7/7
-  - Difficulty: 4.4 +- 0.5
+  - Difficulty: 4.6 +- 0.2
   - People generally liked this feature.
 No negative comments.
 [Spreadsheet](<https://chicostate.github.io/ux-dawdle/phaseIII/User Test Data Collection - DAWdle.pdf>)

 ## Conclusions